sxs-collaboration/spectre/docs/DevGuide/ImportingData.md

 ## Importing volume data

-The `importers::VolumeDataReader` parallel component is responsible for loading volume data and distributing it to elements of one or multiple array parallel components.
-As a first step, make sure you have added the `importers::VolumeDataReader` to your `Metavariables::component_list`.
+The `importers::ElementDataReader` parallel component is responsible for loading volume data and distributing it to elements of one or multiple array parallel components.
+As a first step, make sure you have added the `importers::ElementDataReader` to your `Metavariables::component_list`.
 Also make sure you have a `Metavariables::Phase` in which you will perform registration with the importer, and another in which you want to load the data.
 Here's an example for such `Metavariables`:

 \snippet Test_VolumeDataReaderAlgorithm.hpp metavars